SidRichardsQuantum/Variational_Quantum_Eigensolver/THEORY.md

 #### Minimal / One-Parameter Ansätz

-A manually constructed, problem-specific ansätze using very few parameters.
+A manually constructed, problem-specific ansätz using very few parameters.

 - Tailored for simple systems like H₂ in minimal basis
 - Uses a single $R_Y$ rotation and one entangling gate (e.g., CNOT)